pyscaffold/pyscaffold/docs/features.rst

 .. note::

-    If you are updating from a PyScaffold version before 2.0, just must manually remove the files ``versioneer.py`` and ``MANIFEST.in``.
+    If you are updating from a PyScaffold version before 2.0, you must manually remove the files ``versioneer.py`` and ``MANIFEST.in``.